syncfusion-content/flutter-docs/Flutter/linear-gauge/axis.md

 ## Apply gradient colors

-The `color` property of `axisTrackStyle` allows to set a solid color, while the `gradient` property of `axisTrackStyle` allows to set linear-gradient colors to the axis track.
+The `color` property of `axisTrackStyle` allows to set a solid color, while the `gradient` property of `axisTrackStyle` allows to apply linear-gradient to axis track.

-The below code snippet sets a gradient color to the axis track.
+The below code snippet applies gradient to axis track.

 {% highlight dart %}